Kitura/CircuitBreaker/README.md

 }
 ```

-2. Create a context function for the logic you intend to circuit break (this allows you to alert the CircuitBreaker of a failure or a success):
+2. Create a context function for the logic you intend to circuit break (this allows you to alert the CircuitBreaker of a failure or a success).
+Please note that a context function receives an `Invocation` object as its parameter.
+An instance of the `Invocation` class states 1) the parameter types that must be passed to the context function, 2) the return type from the execution of the context function, and 3) parameter type used as the second argument for the fallback closure:

 ```swift
 func myContextFunction(invocation: Invocation<(String), Void, String>) {
   let requestParam = invocation.commandArgs